hardikp/hardikp.github.io/books.md

 ## 2023

+* The Myth of Normal: Trauma, Illness, and Healing in a Toxic Culture
 * Strength in Stillness: The Power of Transcendental Meditation
 * Catching the Big Fish: Meditation, Consciousness, and Creativity
 * The Song of the Cell by Siddhartha Mukherjee